stan-davis/FallingSand/README.md

 # FallingSand
 ## A falling-sand simulation/game written in C++ using SDL2, Box2D, and ImGUI

 This is a work-in-progress project that implements a falling-sand style of cellular automata with the Box2D physics system.
-It also implements a basic terrain generation using the FastNoiseLite library.
+It also implements basic terrain generation using the FastNoiseLite library.

 ## Controls
 - Select different elements from the dropdown menu